 Adjusts the brightness or darkness of the image, much as the Exposure property does.
 However, instead of clipping the image in the highlights or shadows, Brightness compresses the highlights and expands the shadows when you move the slider to the right.
 Often, the best way to use this control is to set the overall tonal scale by first setting Exposure, Recovery, and Blacks; then set Brightness.
 Large Brightness adjustments can affect shadow or highlight clipping, so you may want to readjust the Exposure, Recovery, or Blacks property after adjusting Brightness.

-Learn More: Watch the video tutorial What's New in Camera Raw by Matt Kloskowski.
-See also, Why You Should Set Photoshop to Open Your JPGs in Adobe Camera RAW - video tutorial by Terry White (8:07).
+Learn More: Watch the video tutorials What's New in Camera Raw by Matt Kloskowski and Why You Should Set Photoshop to Open Your JPGs in Adobe Camera RAW by Terry White.

 Fine-tune tone curves